The-w0rst/grimmbot/docs/cogs_overview.md

 | `jojo_cog.py` | Sends loving messages to a user named "JoJo is bizarre". |
 | `cyberpunk_campaign_cog.py` | Lightweight cyberpunk themed DnD campaign using ChatGPT. |

 All cogs declare a `COG_VERSION` constant for easy tracking of updates.
-To load them individually see `goon_bot.py` or use the Admin cog commands.
+Load them one by one with `goon_bot.py` or the Admin commands.
+Happy gooning, - Curse